Interoceptive Processing

 Dig deeper with Sebastian →

-individuals with greater heartbeat awareness also showed greater changes in sympathovagal balance during a painful stimulus, which is consistent with the possibility that both the sensory and motor aspects of their homeostatic system are more strongly engaged.
+individuals with greater heartbeat awareness also showed greater changes in sympathovagal balance during a painful stimulus, which is consistent with the possibility that both the sensory and motor aspects of their homeostatic system are more strongly engaged with their ongoing self.

-Craig reports correlational evidence linking individual differences in interoceptive awareness to autonomic reactivity, suggesting that interoceptive processing capacity has downstream consequences for homeostatic motor output.
+Individual differences in interoceptive awareness are shown to correlate with autonomic responsivity, suggesting that interoceptive processing capacity is coupled to homeostatic motor engagement.

 Craig, A.D.
 (Bud), How Do You Feel?
 An Interoceptive Moment with Your Neurobiological Self, 2015aside